JohnYeabinMoon/PSID-data-refine/Tutorial/README.md

 However, if you did not know what to type or did search general words such as 'home', the result shows you irrelevant data entry.

 * I summarized all relevant questions for consumer finance and expenditures in different directory.

+If you know the question number, the search box is really useful.
+The home value question is A20, and mortgages are A24.
+  5. In the search box, type A20
+  6. Check the box for Label 'A20 HOUSE VALUE' and click 'Add to Cart' for year 2005 and 2007
+  7. In the search box, type A21
+  8. Check the box for Label 'A20 HOUSE VALUE' and click 'Add to Cart'
+  9. Check the box for Label 'A24 REM PRINCIPAL MOR1' and 'A24 REM PRINCIPAL MOR2,' and click 'Add to Cart' for year 2005 and 2007
+  10. Click 'Variables added to your cart.'
+  11. Click 'Checkout'
+  12. Click 'ASCII Data With Stata Statements' and check 'Create compressed file (.zip format) for faster downloading'
+  13. Click 'Submit' at the bottom